Fabian Busch

 Fabian Busch (born 1 October 1975) is a German actor.
 He has appeared in more than sixty films since 1993.
-Among his best-known films is the film satire Look Who's Back, in which he plays a moviemaker who befriends with Adolf Hitler.
+Among his best-known films is the film satire Look Who's Back, in which he plays a moviemaker who befriends Adolf Hitler.
 He also had supporting roles in Downfall (2004) as Obersturmbannführer Stehr and in The Reader (2008) as Kate Winslet's defense attorney.
 In addition to acting, Busch also directed and wrote the screenplay for the 2009 short film Edgar.